 Ben Sautelle-Smith is a Director, Legal and Investments at Fajr Capital.
 Mr. Sautelle-Smith has a broad remit at Fajr Capital, including the structuring, negotiation and implementation of investments and exits, portfolio management activities and internal corporate governance, operational and investor matters.
 Mr. Sautelle-Smith has represented Fajr Capital at the board and committee level of its portfolio companies.
 Mr. Sautelle-Smith is a dual-qualified English and New York lawyer and previously worked in the London office of leading US law firm Covington & Burling LLP.
 Mr. Sautelle-Smith holds a First Class LLB (Hon.) degree from Exeter University with commendation for graduating top of year.

 Noman Tahir oversees business development and communications at Fajr Capital.
 He is involved in various aspects of Fajr Capital’s investment activities and is also responsible for spearheading the development and management of Fajr Capital’s key industry and institutional relationships.
 Mr Tahir has a decade of experience in developed and emerging markets.
 He started his career at Weber Shandwick, advising multinational financial services institutions on public affairs and policy in the aftermath of the 2008 financial crisis.
 He graduated from the University of Glasgow with a MA (Hons) in Economics and is an Alumnus of the U.S. Department of State’s International Visitor Leadership Programme.

-Talha Tariq is an Analyst at Fajr Capital.
+Talha Tariq is an Associate at Fajr Capital.
 He joined Fajr Capital from A.F.
 Ferguson & Co. (a member firm of the PricewaterhouseCoopers (PwC) network), where he had worked as an Assistant Manager – Assurance.
 He is a qualified Chartered Accountant (at the Institute of Chartered Accountants in Pakistan) and holds a Bachelor of Commerce from Karachi University.